salesforcecli/plugin-org/messages/create.md

 # flags.clientId

-connected app consumer key; not supported for sandbox org creation
+Connected app consumer key; not supported for sandbox org creation.

 # flags.setDefaultUsername

-set the created org as the default username
+Set the created org as the default username.

 # flags.setAlias

-alias for the created org
+Alias for the created org.

 # flags.definitionFile

-path to an org definition file
+Path to an org definition file.

 # flags.definitionJson

-org definition in JSON format
+Org definition in JSON format.

 # flags.noNamespace

-create the scratch org with no namespace
+Create the scratch org with no namespace.

 # flags.noAncestors

-do not include second-generation package ancestors in the scratch org
+Do not include second-generation package ancestors in the scratch org.

 # flags.env

-environment where the scratch org is created: %s
+Environment where the scratch org is created: %s.

 # flags.type

-type of org to create
+Type of org to create.

 # flags.durationDays

-duration of the scratch org (in days) (default:7, min:1, max:30)
+Duration of the scratch org (in days) (default:7, min:1, max:30).

 # flags.retry